 Becky basically becomes a thirteen-year-old psychopath versus a gang of hardened criminal psychos.
 There’s certainly plenty of action and some suspense but it’s lacking something.
 For such vicious killers, the gang seems at times to be fairly easy pickings.
 That was OK in Home Alone, not so much in a film like this.

 The way the violence is presented is one of the film’s more interesting angles.
 I won’t spoil it, but it does some interesting things with what’s shown and what’s inferred.
 That’s not to say Becky doesn’t deserve its R rating.
 There’s a kill that’s a nice nod to the original I Spit On Your Grave.
 And another involving an ATV and a pull behind lawnmower that pushes the limits of the rating.

 Several articles I read made a big deal of the fact that Kevin James plays a white supremacist/Neo Nazi.
-Given that that and Jeff and Kayla being a mixed race couple I was expecting some Fight For Your Life type nastiness to ensue.
+Given that, and with Jeff and Kayla being a mixed race couple I was expecting some Fight For Your Life type nastiness to ensue.
 Cooties proved Milott and Murnion aren’t afraid to break taboos when it comes to who they kill or how.
 Instead, it just amounts to a speech about God’s “divine plan” for the races.

 An enjoyable thriller that will leave you with a couple of things to think about, Becky has a few issues.
 The script from Nick Morris and the team behind The Devil to Pay, Ruckus and Lane Skye left some potentially interesting ideas unexplored.
 But it still delivers where it matters.